-Appendix D
+American Association of State Highway and Transportation Official| | | | 203

 Analytical and Experimental Tools

-T

-he design, synthesis, and development of a new safety feature is not a straightforward procedure but is an iterative process requiring tradeoffs among sometimes conflicting impact performance
+he design, synthesis, and development of a new safety feature is not a straightforward procedure but is an iterative process requiring tradeoffs among sometimes confl icting impact performance

 requirements, environmental considerations, and costs.
 This appendix summarizes some common analytical and experimental tools that can be used to support the development and evaluation of new safety features.
 Applications and limitations of these techniques are also discussed.

-D1 Useful Techniques
+D1 USEFUL TECHNIQUES

-D1.1 Structural Design
+D1.1 STRUCTURAL DESIGN

-Most roadside safety features require significant structural capacity in order to achieve their desired performance.
-For example, longitudinal barriers must have sufficient structural capacity to resist the lateral impact loads from an impacting vehicle.
-Other roadside features, such as structural supports for signs and luminaires, must have sufficient structural capacity to resist environmental loadings as well as accommodating impacts.
+Most roadside safety features require signifi cant structural capacity in order to achieve their desired performance.
+For example, longitudinal barriers must have suffi cient structural capacity to resist the lateral impact loads from an impacting vehicle.
+Other roadside features, such as structural supports for signs and luminaires, must have suffi cient structural capacity to resist environmental loadings as well as accommodating impacts.
 Virtually all roadside safety features are required to sustain some minimum structural capacity, and assuring that a device can resist the applied loading is an important part of the development process.

 Structural loading and design procedures are contained in numerous civil engineering textbooks, AASHTO design manuals, and research publications.
 References containing recommendations for design loadings and analysis procedures for each type of safety feature are listed in Table D-1.

 Designers/developers should consult these references to estimate design loads and proportion a new design for subsequent evaluation steps.
-Static and/or dynamic testing and computer simulation should be implemented whenever necessary to assure that features have sufficient structural capacity.
+Static and/or dynamic testing and computer simulation should be implemented whenever necessary to assure that features have suffi cient structural capacity.

-TABLE D-1.
-Sources for Safety Feature Information